eranif/codelite/docs/docs/wxWidgets/repo315.md

 The ubuntu ones should also work on other *buntus of the same version, and on derivatives e.g. Mint.

 !!!
 WARNING
-    For Mint 20 the ubuntu focal dev packages don't work.
-That is because Mint puts its grep and egrep in `/bin/` instead of `/usr/bin/`.
+    For Mint 20.0 (Ulyana) the ubuntu focal dev packages don't work.
+That is because that Mint release puts its grep and egrep in `/bin/` instead of `/usr/bin/`.
     As a result the `wx-config` script doesn't work properly.
 See [this wxForum thread][1] for possible workarounds.
+Mint 20.1 and later should not be affected.

 Now let apt know that the repository exits.
 If you use an apt front-end e.g. synaptic, tell it to Add a repository, using as data the appropriate entry in the table above.
 If you do things by hand, add the appropriate url to /etc/apt/sources.list.
 Become superuser and either use a text editor to edit `/etc/apt/sources.list`, adding a line similar to: